mohammad-jaffal/medically-project/README.md

 <br>

 ### User Stories
-- As a user, I want to consult an admin for urgent issue without waiting for an appointment.
+- As a user, I want to consult a doctor for urgent issue without waiting for an appointment.
 - As a user, I want to share my experience with the doctor I called.

 <br>